Pnut2K/PnutSonicChanges/README.md

 -New up air
   Landing lag 24
-  Active frames 8-12 and 14-20
+  Active frames 8-12 and 15-21
-  hit1 4%
+  hit1 5%
-  hit1 106 degrees
+  hit1 92 degrees
   hit1 120 knockback growth
   hit1 30 Weight dependent set kb
   hit2 11%
   hit2 bkb 30
-  hit2 kbg 105
+  hit2 kbg 107
   hit2 87 degrees

-  Hit2 f18-20 10% 30/100/87°
+  hit2 foot hitbox size adjusted to 4.5 from 4.1

+  Hit2 f19-21 9% 30/100/87°, foot hitbox 4.3

--SideB slidekick active frames moved to f6-19 from f6-25
+-SideB slidekick active frames moved to f8-20 from f6-25

+-SideB slidekick base knockback and angle changed to 60 and 45 respectively

--SideB slidekick can now only b performed after the jump cancel window on sideB has been passed
+-SideB slidekick can now only be performed after the jump cancel window on sideB has been passed

 -SideB slidekick animation now ends on frame 43 instead of 53

 -Jab3 angle adjusted to 55 from 30

--Jab3 IASA reduced to 23 from 31
+-Jab3 IASA reduced to 25 from 31

--New SFX for better clarity on special moves
+-New SFX for better clarity on special moves```